We are extremely pleased to announce that Bridget Smith is our new artist in residence for 2015.

 Bridget's practice involves documentary films and photography and has seen her work exhibited internationally, featuring in public collections in Austria, Spain, Mexico, USA and the UK (including the V&A and the Scottish National Gallery of Modern Art).
 Bridget has worked with the Swedenborg Society before, having participated in the 2010 bicentenary exhibition Fourteen Interventions and being an invited screening at the 2011 Swedenborg Short Film Festival with her film Killing Time.
 A photograph of Swedenborg Hall features in her 2007 book Society.
 She is represented by the Frith Street Gallery in London.

-The Artist in Residence programme was initiated at the beginning of 2010.
-It aims to create a forum for researchers and artists to engage in projects with the Swedenborg Society’s remarkable library and building.
-The Society welcomes both emerging and established artists, and applications are dealt with on an individual basis by Stephen McNeilly, Executive Director & Curator.
+The Artist Residency programme was initiated in 2009.
+It aims to create a forum for researchers and artists to engage in projects with The Swedenborg Society’s remarkable library and building.
+The Society welcomes both emerging and established artists and applications are dealt with on an individual basis by Stephen McNeilly, Executive Director & Curator.
 In addition, and as a means of recording the residency, the Society produces a publication associated with the final artwork.

-We are extremely pleased to announce that our former Artist in Residence (2011-12), Sally Pomme Clayton, will be performing Night Visit at an international storytelling festival in Ljungby, Sweden in the summer of 2013.
-Night Visit was premiered in Swedenborg Hall on 20 October 2012, and represented the fulfillment of Sally’s artist residency at Swedenborg House, supported by the Arts Council England.
+Our former Artist in Residence (2012) Sally Pomme Clayton perfored Night Visit at an international storytelling festival in Ljungby, Sweden during the summer of 2013.
+Night Visit first premiered in Swedenborg Hall on 20 October 2012 and represented the fulfillment of Sally’s artist residency at The Swedenborg Society (supported by the Arts Council England).
 You can read about the performance and listen to a sound clip here.
 Video clips from the premiere are also available here.